 Students who live in the district

 Students who live within the district can apply for a variance to another school, if there is space available at that other school.
 See the Closed Schools Chart to determine where there is space available.
-Students from all areas of the district can apply to attend a Choice school.
-Each Choice school has its own application process.
+For more information about transferring between schools within Lake Washington School District, contact your neighborhood school.

 Students who live outside the district

-If a student lives outside the district, they may attend Lake Washington School District schools, however, an Choice Transfer application (also known as between district) is required and, again, space must be available.
+If a student lives outside the district, they may attend Lake Washington School District schools, however, a Choice Transfer application (also known as between district) is required and, again, space must be available.
+If the desired school is listed as open, the Choice Transfer form must be obtained and turned into the home district in which the family lives to initiate the process.
 A student living in Lake Washington School District may also attend a different public school district if space is available there.
-Both types of transfer require transfer forms.
+Both types of transfer require the Choice Transfer form.
 For more information on transfers between districts, contact Pam Brown, (425) 936-1283.

 Learn how to register your child for kindergarten and how to help your child succeed in their first year of school.

 Declaration of Intent to Provide Home-Based Instruction must be filed annually

 If you are a family who intends to provide your child or children home-based instruction in lieu of attendance or enrollment in a public school, an approved private school, or an extension program of an approved private school, you must file an annual declaration of intent to do so.
 The Declaration of Intent to Provide Home School Instruction can be obtained at our school district’s Resource Center on the third floor or downloaded here.
 For additional information, please contact Pam Brown or Rick Burden.